Home > The Complete Guide to Austria Schengen Visas

-Whether you’re traveling to Vienna for work, or are ready to explore Austria’s rich and vibrant culture and heritage (it is the birthplace of Mozart, after all!), the world of visas can be overwhelming.
+Whether you’re traveling to Vienna for work, or are ready to explore Austria’s rich and vibrant culture and heritage (it is the birthplace of Mozart, after all!), the world of visas can feel overwhelming.

-Millions of travelers go to Austria each year, but whether or not you need a visa depends on your nationality and the purpose of your visit.
 Austria is part of the Schengen zone, which has specific visa rules for both short-term and long-term stays.
 We will get into what that means for you, so you can make the best choice for your upcoming travels.

 Sometimes.
 For short stays (up to 90 days) related to tourism or business trips, US citizens do not need a visa to enter Austria.